Museum without Walls Collection Strategist

 The Los Altos History Museum, located south of San Francisco on the Peninsula, operates a museum complex including two main buildings, one a historic 1905 house, the other a modern 3-story museum.
 We feature three-to-four changing history exhibits a year in each building, and have several permanent history exhibits on display.
-The museum is blessed with a strong and active volunteer network, and programs many lectures, events and special events throughout the year.
-The annual operating budget of over $400,000 is funded by individual donations, special events, grants, bequests, membership, an active rental events program and gift store.
-See our web page, www.LosAltosHistory.org for more information.
+A collection of over 8,000 items, including three-dimensional, archaeological, and archival material is held in trust for the City of Los Altos by the Museum.
+We are blessed with a strong and active volunteer network that assists with many day-to-day operations, in addition to organizing special events throughout the year.
+The annual operating budget of over $500,000 is funded by individual donations, program fees, grants, bequests, membership, an active rental events program and gift store proceeds.

-The Exhibition Curator, one of a small professional staff, reports to the Executive Director and also works closely with dedicated volunteers.
-As the staff person responsible for the Museum’s Exhibition Program, this position is critical to the successful public interface of the Museum.
-This is a full-time, permanent position for someone experienced in museums and/or mounting exhibits.
+The Museum without Walls Collection Specialist, one of a small professional staff, reports to the Executive Director and also works closely with the Exhibition Curator and Collections, Oral History, and Website volunteer committees.
+As the staff person responsible for ensuring the information in the collection is accessible to staff, researchers, and the public, this position is critical to the central purpose of the Museum.
+This is a full-time, permanent position for someone experienced in databases and information management.

-- Ability to work with a wide diversity of people, build consensus, and provide leadership.
+- Ability to work with a wide diversity of people, build consensus, and communicate clearly;

 Education and/or Experience:

 - Proven experience working with skilled volunteers